ZakaHaceCosas/FuckingNode/CONTRIBUTING.md

 Got the idea?
 Use any method you can think of to ensure your code can be read like a normal text, with the least nesting possible.

+### Know where to `switch` and where to `if`

+Both statements do the same with one difference: `switch`es are more readable, `if`s are nested one level less.
+So, which one do we recommend?

+The answer is simple: both, depending on (1) the amount of cases that can appear and (2) what makes more sense to use.

+Places where _not too many_ cases are possible and/or an `else`/`default` statement would be used, should use `if else` directives, while cases where A LOT of options are possible and/or there isn't a "default" one, should use `switch`.

 > Other than that, as long as your code doesn't suck, anything will do.

 Thank you so much for contributing.
 Happy coding!